tum-ai/tech-tutorial/README.md

 **IMPORTANT**: There is also a nice merging GUI on github and gitlab.
 Just open your projects github page and click on pull requests.
 Now, you can create a new *pull request* which shows your changes nicely.
 On gitlab, you can do the same by creating a new *merge request*.
 These two mean exactly the same.
 You can also assign team members to your merge requests, so they can review your code and merge it afterwards.

+## End
 This completes the git tutorial.
 Make sure to always work on your own branch and then merge into the master branch, this makes collaboration way easier.
+There are some more git commands, especially for reverting your changes and undoing things.
+Please use these commands very carefully, since you can easily destroy your work by typing the wrong command.
+If you are not sure what you are doing, please ask a more experienced TUM.ai member for help :)